 Conclusion: Very cool website!
 It’s definitely worth checking out.

 A very helpful tool for artists and designers, Colour CC lets you try out, create and save various colour schemes.
 It is available in browser-hosted variants, and in desktop versions.
 If you’re using the desktop version you can export a color scheme straight into Photoshop, Illustrator and InDesign.

 Pros: What makes this tool incredible is it’s IOS app that allows you to point your camera at something, snap a picture and create your color palette instantly with exact Hex codes and RGB numbers to import into your preferred editing program… Seriously!
 Colors can also be shared, tagged or commented on through email, Facebook and Twitter.
 They also have a pretty cool video online you should definitely watch.

 Cons: Some of us use Android and are missing out.

-Conclusion: This is an incredibly useful tool capturing color from the real world and bringing it into the digital one.
+Conclusion: This is an incredibly useful color palette resource capturing color from the real world and bringing it into the digital one.

 Is color an important part of your life?
 Try working with our Editorial Calendar and see how inspired you can get.
 Maximize your work in a creative way.
 Contact us for a demo or sign-up for a free trial today!